julianweng/dirtreegen/README.md

 # dirtreegen
-Directory tree generator in Python
+This project is to analyze instagram usage of a profile.
+Also a directory tree generator in Python.